farmlab/django-admintab/demo/README.md

 To run this example, follow these instructions:

-1. Navigate to the `example` directory
+1. Navigate to the `demo` directory
 2. Install the requirements for the package:

 		pip install -r requirements.txt